Skip to content

 Number of characters: 3

-Whenever you define a array, you spawn a new object.
-One is advised to NOT define arrays within states, because the code within states run continuously.
-Therefore, new objects will be created at every frame, not just once.
+Whenever you define an array, you spawn a new object.
+You are advised to NOT define arrays within states, because the code within the states run continuously.
+New objects will be created at every frame, not just once.
+In the above example, the characters array is defined as an object-level variable.

 Properties